 She had her strategy: “Channel my inner Kerri Strug.”

 And once she had that, the tactics fell into place: “Take a deep breath.
 Spot my landing area.
 Be sure-footed with my knees bent.
 Throw my body forward.
 Have confidence.”

 In the planning world, there are a lot of pieces to the puzzle besides strategy that many people forget or don’t take the time to figure out.
 They go out and buy 10,000 stress balls with their logo because it sounded like a great deal.
 Or they hire five sales people because their current approach isn’t hitting revenue goals.

 I like to thinking of planning like a pyramid.

 At the top of the pyramid is your overarching goal as a business or organization.
 It’s that one thing you’re ultimately after.
 The thing your entire organization is working toward.
 The thing all other plans are built around.
 Without a clear goal, strategies are impossible to justify, and you have no way to measure your work.
-(For more on this, read our blog on measurement.
-(For more on this, read our blog on measurement.)

 Here are some examples of companies or organizations who have clearly set goals: